alecthibodeau/nona-ai/README.md

 Are you curious about artificial intelligence (AI)?
 Are you looking to experiment with AI but don't want to register for yet another online account?

-Nona AI is a user interface (UI) I've made that connects to Google's new built-in AI model: Gemini Nano for Chrome.
+Nona AI is a user interface (UI) I've made that connects to [Google's built-in AI model: Gemini Nano for Chrome](https://developer.chrome.com/docs/ai/built-in).
 Type your prompts into Nona AI's text input, then get text results back from Gemini Nano &mdash; similar to other browser-based large language model (LLM) interfaces like Google Gemini and ChatGPT.

 However, **unlike** most other LLM interfaces Nona AI doesn't require any kind of account registration or sign up process.
 There's no need to provide your email address, name or any other personal information.
 Just use the correct web browser and properly configure it with a few quick steps.